OrcaBus/service-fastq-manager/README.md

 }
 ```

+Currently, jobs cannot be queried.
+Once the job has completed, the fastq object will be updated with the new QC stats.

+The fastq object will release an event on any update.

 ### Creating Fastq Objects

 Fastqs are automatically created when a sequencer run is completed, thanks to the [Fastq Glue Service](https://github.com/OrcaBus/service-fastq-glue)